samcgass/OS-Project/README.md

 In this part you have to design data structures that you will use in the third part of the project.

+* Which fields it has (Name and Meaning)
+* Size of the fields
+* Reasons why you have chosen these fields (e.g., how they will be used and why)